xenia-project/xenia/README.md

 Xenia is an experimental emulator for the Xbox 360.
 It does not run games (yet), and if you are unable to understand that please leave now.

+Come chat with us in #xenia on freenode.

 Currently supported features:

 * Nothing!